ieco-lab/scariR/vignettes/000_README_vignettes.txt

 ########## ABOUT ##########
 ###########################

-# scarifSDM (formerly slfSpread)
+# scari (formerly slfSpread)
 # folder: vignettes
 # descriptions and changelog

-This README is for the vignettes subfolder, which contains workflows for my package scarifSDM.
+This README is for the vignettes subfolder, which contains workflows for my package scari.
 Outputs from these vignettes are stored in "data" or "vignette-outputs".

 ###########################
 ########## FILES ##########